8 Tips For Preparing To Build A Granny Annexe In Your Garden

 The good news is that various sized vehicles can be used if required and on rare occasions a crane may be required to crane an annexe into position.

-During the build there will be various deliveries and in addition to the building materials and tradespeople you will also have skips for waste and a portable toilet on site for the installation teams.
+During the build there will be various deliveries and in addition to the building materials and tradespeople.
+You will also have skips for waste and a portable toilet on site for the installation teams throughout the build.

 With mini-diggers available that can fit through a side gate, that is usually all that is needed as an access point for most annexes.